WILLIAM DAVIE (1835-1916), son of James Davie and his wife Margaret Smith, was born on 9 October 1835 in Hill of Fetternear.

 5.6 HELENA McWILLIAM (19??-?).

-6 JOHN DAVIE (1875-1945), born at Craigievar Castle in Leochel-Cushnie on 7 October 1875.
-In 1895 he was a law clerk at Portsoy, but later he enlisted in the Highland Regiment.
-In November 1896 while stationed at Dover Castle, he married a young blonde, Rosa (or Rose) Green, the daughter of a local marine engine fitter.
-At some time she held the Railway Hotel in Dover.
+6 JOHN DAVIE (1875-1945), born at Craigievar Castle in Leochel-Cushnie on 7 October 1875 (or according to his National Registration entry, 1876).
+In 1891 he was a law clerk at Portsoy, but on 26 August 1892 he enlisted for seven years in the Royal Artillery (Highland Regiment?), giving his age as 18.
+In November 1896 while stationed at Dover Castle, he married a young blonde, Rosa Green, the daughter of a local marine engine fitter.

 John and Rosa Davie had six children:

 6.1 GEORGE GORDON DAVIE (1897-1936), born at Dover on 7 February 1897.
 He was a metallurgist and was educated at Aberdeen.
-In November 1919 he married Lilian Frances Wallace (known as Billie) in London.
+In November 1919 he married Lilian Frances Wallace (known as Billie) in Willesden.
 He died in November 1936.
 His widow survived him, and died in Gravesend on 28 March 1983.

 George and Billie Davie had two children: